SkyDocs/personalised-voice-assistant/README.md

 ## Usage

-This branch is more efficient but the personalised results are less. <br>

-For having more personalised results check out the [more-personalised](https://github.com/SkyDocs/personalised-voice-assistant/tree/more-personalised) branch of the repo.

 ### Training of the Voice of the Users

 You first have to train the Model for the recognisation of the speakers, which you may train from the SkyDocs Speaker Identification [Repo](https://github.com/SkyDocs/speaker-identification).<br>